Johann Mouse: Production

 As with every short of Tom and Jerry during its first two decades, Johann Mouse is directed by William Hanna and Joseph Barbera, with its score composed by Scott Bradley.
-The piano arrangements for the short was created and played by Jakob Gimpel, a Polish-born concert pianist.
+The piano arrangement for the short was created and played by Jakob Gimpel, a Polish-born concert pianist (who also played the piano for Bugs Bunny in Rhapsody Rabbit).
 Within the Tom and Jerry series, Johann Mouse is unique for having a record album directly adapted from the short itself, released in May 1953 and with Bret Morrison substituting Hans Conried as narrator.
+While release date for the cartoon is unknown, most sources state that the short was released in March 21, 1953.
+The earliest release date was on February 17, 1953.

 Reception

 Ben Simon of Animated Views praised Johann Mouse for its "extraordinarily exquisite watercolor production values", and noted that Hans Conried was "having fun as the narrator".
 Writer and historian Michael Samerdyke considered the short to be "simply adorable", and observed that continues "Tom and Jerrys romance with classic music."
 Samerdyke also wrote that the short has "a lovely, bittersweet feel.
 The storybook narration and the darling action is all sweet, but beneath it all lies the awareness that the world of Strauss waltzes and their elegance is over."

 Joseph Barbera later considered Johann Mouse, alongside The Cat Concerto, to be his favorite Tom and Jerry cartoon.